mhariri/shoppistant-amazon-channel/README.md

 shoppistant-amazon-channel
 ==========================

-Amazon product information channel for shoppistant
+Amazon product information channel for Shoppistant.
+It provides Amazon's rating of products for Shoppistant users.